Wedding Photography at Morden Park House, Merton

 The Lord Nelson Room

 With its gorgeous Georgian Bay Windows and ornate crystal chandelier, this room can comfortably seat up to 40 guests.
-A view of the courtyard and direct access to the magnificent staircase means this room will provide ample opportunities for your wedding photography.
+A view of the Courtyard and direct access to the magnificent staircase mean this room will provide ample opportunities for your wedding photography.

 The Ewart Room

 For larger weddings at Morden Park House, the Ewart Room is perfect.
 It is located upstairs and can seat up to 100 guests.
-Merton.gov’s ceremony brochure suggests booking early as this room is very popular.
-You can even book live music such as a string quartet to add to the ambience.
+Merton.govs ceremony brochure suggests booking early, as this room is popular.
+You can include live music, such as a string quartet, to add to the ambience.

 The Courtyard

-Unfortunately, photography is only allowed in the Courtyard for guests using it to get married.
-I asked on behalf of one couple if this would be possible and the venue was very strict about this.
+Unfortunately, photography is only allowed in the Courtyard for guests who are using it for a wedding.
+I asked on behalf of a couple if I could use the space as a backdrop, but the venue was very strict about it.

 Another beautiful moment shared between young and old: I’ve taken many natural portraits in the Sheridan Room’s French windows.